1.3.0 Material accounting policies

 a) Geological and geophysical costs, including seismic surveys for exploration purposes are charged off to Statement of Profit and Loss, as and when incurred.

-b) Costs including allocated depreciation on support equipment and facilities involved in drilling and equipping exploratory and appraisal wells (such as rig, mud plant, well logging equipment, cementing unit etc.) allocated interest on support equipment taken on lease and cost of exploratory-type drilling stratigraphic test wells are initially shown as Exploration and Evaluation Assets (E&E Assets), till the time these are either transferred to Property, Plant and Equipment as "Oil & Gas Assets", on establishment of proved developed reserves or are charged off as expense in Statement of
+b) Costs including allocated depreciation on support equipment and facilities involved in drilling and equipping exploratory and appraisal wells (such as rig, mud plant, well logging equipment, cementing unit etc.) allocated interest on support equipment taken on lease and cost of exploratory-type drilling stratigraphic test wells are initially shown as Exploration and Evaluation Assets (E&E Assets), till the time these are either transferred to Property, Plant and Equipment as "Oil & Gas Assets", on establishment of proved developed reserves or are charged off as expense in Statement of Profit and Loss, when determined to be dry or of no further use.

 c) E&E costs related to each exploratory well are not carried over unless it could be reasonably demonstrated that there are indications of sufficient quantity of reserves and activities are firmly planned in near future for further assessing the reserves and economic and operating viability of the project.
-Costs of written off exploratory wells are not reinstated in the books even if they start producing subsequently.
+Costs of

 d) Estimated decommissioning cost is included in the carrying value of exploration and evaluation asset.

-(iv) Development Cost
+(iv) Development Cost:

 Costs incurred on development activities such as drilling of development wells and service wells, setting of production and processing of plant and facilities including allocated depreciation on support equipment and facilities (such as rig, mud plant, well logging equipment, cementing unit etc.) and allocated interest on support equipment taken on lease are initially shown under Capital Work in Progress as "Development Cost wells" and are capitalized as "Oil & Gas Asset" under Property, Plant and Equipment on completion of well.
 Cost of dry development well, if any, is also capitalized as Oil and Gas Asset under Property, Plant and Equipment upon completion of the well.

-(v) Production Cost
+(v) Production Cost:

 Production Cost consists of direct and indirect costs incurred to operate and maintain wells and related equipment and facilities, including depreciation and applicable operating cost of support equipment and facilities.
 These costs are charged off to Statement of Profit and Loss, as and when incurred.